IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_projects_logo.md

   * New Post -> Add Media -> Create Gallery
   * (OPTIONAL NOT REQUIRED)lightbox functionality via wordpress lightbox plugin of your choice
 * Category: logo1
+* Add the name of your personal brand, along with a very brief description (1 to 2 sentences max) of what your logo is for to your wordpress post
 * **At least 10 different versions of logo** iterations of your selected brand **ALL in grayscale (this includes black &amp; white)**
 * One logo per 8 1/2 x 11 (letter) dimensions for a total of at least 20 images
   * A big version vs. a tiny version (a little bigger than postage size) in the corner